stefanhahmann/mastodon-ext-viewers/README.md

 1. Open a terminal (konsole)
 1. `cd` into where you have dropped the Blender.app
 1. Further `cd` deep into it:
-2. `cd Blender.app/Contents/Resources/2.93/python/bin`
+	1. on mac: `cd Blender.app/Contents/Resources/2.93/python/bin`
+	1. on linux: `cd blender-2.93.1-linux-x64/2.93/python/bin`
+	1. on windows: ...similarily...
-1. Run the following commands (one full line, one command):
+1. Run the following commands (one full line, one command, the same on all OSes):
-2. `./python3.9 -m ensurepip`
+	1. `./python3.9 -m ensurepip`
-2. `./python3.9 -m pip install --upgrade pip`
+	1. `./python3.9 -m pip install --upgrade pip`
-2. `./pip install grpcio-tools`
+	1. `./pip install grpcio-tools`
 1. Open Blender again

-## sciview
+### sciview
 This particular sink is also implemented via the network connection.
 The client code is implemented here, in this repo.
 The server side is implemented in [the allied other repository ;-)](https://github.com/mastodon-sc/mastodon-sciview).